icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for RDDS Inaccuracy Complaint Form does not have a link relation type of help" }
 ```
-6. With the link object above, validate that it contains a value property that is a string of the URL used to query for this response.
+6. Test case [-46706](#id-testCase-46706){ #id-testCase-46706 }: With the link object above, validate that it contains a value property that is a string of the URL used to query for this response.
 ```json
 {
   "code": -46706,